-I will conclude by reading an extract from the Freemason of September 21st, 1895:
+I will conclude by reading an extract from the Freemasm of September 21st, 1895:

 "After the ceremony of Initiation, the chair was resumed by the W.M., but before the Lodge was closed the Prov.
-Grand Master elect expressed the great pleasure he felt on behalf of the province at having such an influx of able and intelligent soldiers and citizens into the Masonic body of his province, and after expatiating upon the manifold virtues of the late lamented Prov.
-Grand Master, whose name the Lodge bore, and pointing out to the new Brethren the advantages they had acquired in taking over the old warrant with its endowments for charitable purposes, expressed a fervent hope that the Lodge might increase and flourish in his province, and that they had a the result their predecessors in their charitable work, and he further assured the Brethren that all he could do he would do for the furtherance of the interests and the promotion of deep success and prosperity.
+Grand Master elect expressed the great pleasure he felt on behalf of the province at having such an influx of able and intelligent soldiers and citizens into the Masonic body of his province, and after expatiating from the namifold virtues of the late lamented Prov.
+Grand Master, whose name the Lodge bore, and pointing out to the new Brethren the advantages they had acquired in taking over the old warrant with its endowments for charitable purposes, expressed a fervent hope that the Lodge might increase and flourish in his province, and that they might emulate their predecessors in their charitable work, and he further assured the Brethren that all he could do he would do in the furtherance of the interests and the promotion of their success and prosperity.

 Bro.
-Charles D. Eaton, acting I.V. and the chief promoter of the movement, thanked the Provincial Grand Master elect for his kind expression and feelings and for his promises of assistance and support and also for the assistance and support and also for the assistance and support to the had already given them, and for his having at great scrifice (the nded there that evening, and assured the Provincial Grand Master that it was the aim, object, desire, and determination of every joining soldier to bring into the Lodge that spirit of emulation and discipline which had enabled them in their various military positions to raise their respective corps so high in the estimation of all for Majesty's subjects, and further assured the Provincial Grand Waster that the Masonic customs, landmarks, and traditions would be preserved unsullied to the best of their ability to long as they all should live."
+Charles D. Eaton, acting J.W. and the chief promoter of the movement, thanked the Provincial Grand Master elect for his kind expression and feeling: and for his promises of assistance and support and also for the assistance and support he had already given them, and for his having at great sacrifice attended there that evening, and assured the Provincial Grand Master that it was the aim, object, desire, and determination of every joining soldier to bring into the Lodge that spirit of envulation and discipline which had enabled them in their various military positions to raise their respective corps so high in the estimation of all her Majesty's subjects, and further assured the Provincial Grand Master that the Masonic customs, landmarks, and traditions would be preserved unsullied to the best of their ability to ong as they all should live."